vjkumar-juturu/mule-oauth2-provider-api/README.md

 # mule-oauth2-provider-api
-Mule Oauth 2.0 API implementation using CLIENT_CREDENTIALS
+Mule Oauth 2.0 API implementation using CLIENT_CREDENTIALS \n

-This API contains two flows
+This API contains two flows \n
-Create client
+Create client \n
-Validate Token
+Validate Token \n

 To implement these flows, have to import the modules oAuth2.0 and Object store into Mule Pallet Create Client: